patricknlnl/lamp_energy/README.md

 # lamp_energy
-Calculate the energy consumption of all your smart lights voor use in energy dashboard
+Calculate the energy consumption of all your smart lights as a sensor to use in energy dashboard